kptdev/kpt/docs/tutorials/publish-a-package.md

 ## Publish a Package

-This tutorial covers how to publish a package to a remote source.
+How to publish a package to a remote source

 ### Synopsis